Grilled Ginger-Soy Pork Chops

 - Actual cooking time will depend on how thick your pork chops are; pork chops should feel firm but not hard to the touch when they’re done.

-- Serve Grilled Ginger Soy Pork Chops hot and enjoy!
+- Serve Grilled Ginger-Soy Pork Chops hot and enjoy!

 Make it a Low-Carb Meal:

-The pork chop in the photo is just served with a simple salad of lettuce and olives with purchased low-carb vinaigrette, but this would be great served with Asparagus and Radish salad with Feta, Spicy Mexican Slaw, Asian Chopped Salad, or Broccoli Salad with Feta and Almonds for a low-carb meal.
+The pork chop in the photo is shown served with a simple salad of lettuce and olives with purchased low-carb vinaigrette, but Ginger-Soy Pork Chops would be great served with one of these low-carb side dishes:

 More Low-Carb Meat on the Grill: